Mathematical Marvels of Foraminifera

 Conclusion

 At first glance, foraminifera appear to be beautiful yet simple creatures – deceptively so, because every spiral of their test, every tip of their spines, every curve of their pores, is the result of millions of years of evolution.
-Beneath their tests is an even more captivating world of , often involving a complex network of symbionts.
+Beneath their tests is an even more captivating world of chemistry, often involving a complex network of symbionts.

 The use of symbiosis is thought to be a response to oxygen and nutrient depletion in marine environments, but the mathematical model ForamEcoGENIE 2 developled by Ying et al. (2018) shows that a more accurate hypothesis can be achieved by expanding the input parameters, such as nutrient availability, temperature, light, photosynthesis efficiency, symbiont dependency, and more.
 The model was able to reproduce the abundance of symbiont obligate groups in known nutrient poor regions of the ocean, as well as the abundance of symbiont-barren groups in high productivity environments.